vortex-ninja/fsnd-movie-trailer-website/README.md

 * Create objects yourself
 * Use `between_years()` function to generate a list of `Movie` objects

-When you create objects yourself you can pass as many keyword parameters as you want.
+When you create objects yourself you can pass as many keyword arguments as you want.
 Parameters that are used to display information in a rendered file are:
 * `title`
 * `trailer_youtube_url`